Adolis García Player Props: Rangers vs. Royals

-The Texas Rangers, including Adolis Garcia (batting .146 in his past 10 games, with a double, two home runs, three walks and 10 RBI), battle starting pitcher Brad Keller and the Kansas City Royals at Kauffman Stadium, Tuesday at 7:40 PM ET.
+The Texas Rangers, including Adolis Garcia (hitting .122 in his past 10 games, with three home runs, four walks and 12 RBI), take on starting pitcher Brady Singer and the Kansas City Royals at Kauffman Stadium, Wednesday at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Astros.
+He racked up three RBI (going 1-for-4 with a home run and a walk) in his most recent game against the Royals.

 Adolis García Game Info & Props vs. the Royals